bringauto/io-module/doc/IO_module_doc.md

 # IO Module documentation

-This is documentation for IO module and this module's devices.
+This is the documentation for IO module and this module's devices.

 ## Module proposal

 ### Device

-Devices supported by module includes these components:
+Devices supported by this module include these components:
  - inputs
  - outputs
  - button

-Every device can have any number of these components, except for button, it is only one.
+Every device can have any number of these components, except for button, only one is allowed.

 ### Messages

 #### Status

-Status messages contains these informations about components:
+Status messages contain this information about components:
  - array of inputs (the number of inputs on device determines array size)
     - number of input
     - state of input (true when input is high, else false)